Chernihiv Oblast: Geography

 The total area of the province is around 31,900 km².

 On the west, the oblast is bordered by the Kyiv Reservoir of the Dnieper River and Kyiv Oblast, which has a enclave known as Slavutych, which was created from Chernihiv Oblast for the inhabitants of Chernobyl following the Chernobyl disaster.
 It is bordered by Sumy Oblast to the east and Poltava Oblast to the south.
-The northern border of the oblast is part of Ukraine's international border abutting Belarus's Homyel Voblast in the north-west and the Russian Bryansk Oblast in the north-east, respectively.
+The northern border of the oblast is part of Ukraine's international border abutting Belarus's Gomel Region in the north-west and the Russian Bryansk Oblast in the north-east, respectively.

 The oblast is bisected into northern and southern sections by the Desna River, which enters the Dnieper just north of the Kyiv city limits.
+It is located in the historic regions of Left-bank Ukraine and Polissia.

 History

 Chernihiv Oblast was created as part of the Ukrainian Soviet Socialist Republic on 15 October 1932.

 The capital city of Chernihiv has known human settlement for over 2,000 years, according to archaeological excavations.
 Chernihiv Oblast comprises a very important historical region, notable as early as the Kievan Rus' period, when the cities of Chernihiv and Novhorod-Siverskyi were frequently mentioned.
 The city of Chernihiv was the second most important Ukrainian city during the Rus' period of Ukrainian history, often serving as a major regional capital.
 Danylo of Chernihiv wrote of his pilgrimage to Jerusalem during this era.
-The numerous architectural monuments of the city bear witness to the invasions suffered, including those by the Tatars/Mongols, Lithuanians, Poles, Nazis and the Russians.
-Numerous tragic events have taken place in the region, such as the Battle of Kruty, the Tragedy of Koryukivka, and many others.
+The region at various times was ruled by the Kievan Rus', Mongol Empire, Lithuania, Poland and Russia.
+Numerous tragic events have taken place in the region, such as the Battle of Kruty and the Koriukivka massacre.
+During World War II, the province was occupied by Germany in 1941–1943.

 During the 2022 invasion of Ukraine, Chernihiv Oblast was one of the first regions where Russian and Ukrainian forces clashed.
 On 4 April 2022 Governor of Chernihiv Oblast Vyacheslav Chaus stated that the Russian military had left Chernihiv Oblast, but that it had planted mines in many areas.
 On 4 and 5 April 2022 units of the State Border Guard Service of Ukraine retook control of their border crossing in Chernihiv Oblast.